RafaelKarcz/RafaelKarcz/README.md

 and I'm a data-driven enthusiast with a strong passion for data science, data analysis, and the pursuit of knowledge!

 ⚡️ Currently, I'm honing my skills in data science, focusing on practical applications in business analysis and data analysis.
 I’m particularly interested in using data to solve global problems and contribute to transformational changes.
 But this journey will take me a few years for sure.
-For now, I will focus on working through the Python Developer Course on Jetbrains' Hyperskill platform as well as an AWS.
+For now, I will focus on working through the Python Developer course on Jetbrains' Hyperskill platform as well as a Coursera AWS Fundamentals Specialization.

 🎓 I recently completed my degree in economics and am preparing to further my education in data science, with an eye towards specializing in bioinformatics and physics.